-We've selected some of our favourite picnic spots on The Suffolk Coast, where the kids can let of steam whilst you put your feet up and enjoy the beautiful surroundings.
+We've selected some of our favourite picnic spots on The Suffolk Coast, where the kids can let off steam whilst you put your feet up and enjoy the beautiful surroundings.

-With a large open green, you can enjoy a picnic sat amongst the boats at Beccles Quay.
-There's a selection of picnic tables located close to the play area, dogs are welcome too and you can finish off your scotch eggs and sarnies with an ice cream from the nearby cafe.Covehithe Beach, near Kessingland
+With a large open green, you can enjoy a picnic sat among the boats at Beccles Quay.
+There's a selection of picnic tables located close to the play area, so you can sit and watch the children play whilst enjoying a glass of Pimms!

 Dogs are welcome on the Quay (but not inside the fenced play areas) and there's plenty of space for them to enjoy a game of fetch.
 Once you've finished off your scotch eggs and sarnies, walk over the bridge and stop by the cafe to treat everyone to an ice cream or ice lolly.

 Located in the centre of Woodbridge and with views across the River Deben, Elmhurst Park is the perfect place to put down your blanket and enjoy a family picnic.
 The park has been awarded a Green Flag every year for over ten years, so it's as pretty as it is green.

 There's a children's play area nearby (currently closed due to COVID-19) and lots of green space for a game of rounders or frisbee!